 How Long to Smoke a Turkey Breast

-The FDA recommends turkey be cooked to a minimum temperature of 165 degrees F, and for this turkey breast, that’s the exact temperature you want to be watching for.
+The FDA recommends turkey breast be cooked to a minimum temperature of 165 degrees F, and for this turkey breast, that’s the exact temperature you want to be watching for.
 The turkey will come off safely cooked and beautifully moist.

 More Smoked Turkey Recipes